 Employees and applicants of Campbell University will not be subjected to any form of harassment or discrimination for exercising rights protected by, or because of their participation in, an investigation or compliance review related to Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, the Americans with Disabilities Act, Executive Order 11246, Section 503 of the Rehabilitation Act of 1973, the Vietnam Era Veterans' Readjustment Assistance Act of 1974, the Veterans Employment Opportunities Act of 1998, or any other federal or state nondiscrimination law, rule, or regulation.

 If you believe that you have been discriminated against in any manner as described above, you should notify your supervisor ; department manager; or, as an alternative, the Vice President for Business and Treasurer, or the President.
 Campbell University will continue to direct its management personnel to take such action as may be required to prevent behavior prohibited by this policy.
 All matters will be investigated and appropriate disciplinary action will be taken, up to and including termination of employment, if necessary.
 Retaliation against anyone who complains of or witnesses behavior contrary to this policy is also prohibited.

-Employees or applicants who wish to review appropriate portions of these affirmative action programs may schedule an appointment to do so by contacting the Vice President for Business and Treasurer at the Buies Creek campus, during normal business hours.
+Employees or applicants who wish to review the narrative portions of the Affirmative Action Programs for Protected Veterans and for Individuals With Disabilities may schedule an appointment to do so by contacting the Vice President for Business and Treasurer at Campbell's Buies Creek campus, during normal business hours.